 It’s time to consider outsourcing.

 Outsourcing your marketing is a big decision that requires a financial commitment and an agreeable working relationship between you and your agency of choice.
 The option you select will be determined by your financial situation and your current in-house team’s experience, capacity, and skillsets.
 We’re not saying you have to offload all of your marketing endeavors to someone else, but bringing in experts to fill in the roles you don’t have on staff can free up your in-house team, enabling them to do their best work in their areas of expertise.
+In this stage, to discuss what roles you need schedule team meetings and create a calendar in SharePoint to make meetings more productive.

 If you’re ready to look into outsourcing your marketing and/or PR, here are some things you can do to make sure you sign with the right team.